Master of Divinity/Master of Social Work

 Efficiency of the dual degree requires strict adherence to course sequence and the curriculum as designed.
 The program cannot be shortened significantly by taking courses in summer session at either school.

-View information sheet and frequently asked questions for M.Div./M.S.W. students (pdf).
+View more information and frequently asked questions about the program:

 Spiritual Formation